Lost Battlefields

 The Path Ahead

 The Mohawks of Akwesasne in the Saint Lawrence Valley in Ontario and the Nlaka’pamux in the Stein Valley of British Columbia are featured in this 1991 exploration of the Native people’s response to pollution of their environment.
-1991 Documentary film: 50 minutes, with an introduction and narration by Graham Greene.
+With Graham Greene.

 The Power of the Land